Updated September 2024–Are you looking for sustainable experiences to enjoy in Ireland?

 It is considered one of the finest monastic sites in Northern Ireland.

-Learn about the ancient beliefs of the people who lived here, including their devotion to Érann, the water goddess who was the inspiration for the naming of the lake and the Erne Waterway.
+Learn about the ancient beliefs of the people who lived on the island, including their devotion to Érann, the water goddess who was the inspiration for the naming of the lake and the Erne Waterway.

 While the Vikings tried to plunder the monastic community (like they did with so many others across Ireland), a perfectly preserved 25-foot-high round tower withstood the damage.